Michael Magnus

 Contributions By:

 Want to add something or see something that needs correcting?
 Our goal is to have a complete and accurate resource for the industry.
-Please reach out to us via our Contact page and share any additional information that would be helpful.
+Please reach out through our contact page and share any additional information that would be helpful.